 Climb the tower in Town Hall Square

-The heart of the Old Town is Town Hall Square and it’s one of the most famous places to visit in Tallinn.
+The heart of the Old Town is Town Hall Square and it’s one of the city’s most famous places to visit.

 The square has been a market place since the Middle Ages and is today home to plenty of bars and restaurants as well as the Christmas market in December.
 Be like a Medieval town guard and climb the 115 steep steps to reach the top of the Town Hall Tower and keep watch over the town (but best avoid the medieval toilet half-way up!).